Instant Pot corn on the cob is the fastest and most efficient way to cook your corn! Easy, fast, and perfectly juicy corn each time.

 - release the pressure immediately

-Your corn on the cob in the Instant Pot will take around 10 minutes to come to pressure and 2 minutes to cook, so total time = 12 minutes (approximately).
+Your Instant Pot will take around 10 minutes to come to pressure and 2 minutes to cook, so total time = 12 minutes (approximately).
 ENJOY!

 How many ears of corn can I fit in my Instant Pot?
 As you can see, I fit 5 ears of corn in my 6 quart Instant Pot, but you could probably fit even more in an 8 quart!
 I would guess you can fit up to 8 in an 8 quart.

-Can I cook my Instant Pot corn on the cob ahead of time?
+Can I cook corn ahead of time?
 Yes you can, but it will never taste quite as good as when it is cooked fresh.
 Cooked corn can be stored in the fridge for up to 4 days or in the freezer for 10-12 months.
 Ref

-We like to keep things simple with butter, salt and pepper, but if you want to level up your Instant Pot corn on the cob, here are some other ideas for you:
+We like to keep things simple with butter, salt and pepper, but if you want to level up your corn, here are some other ideas for you:

 - Go Greek– sprinkle with this greek seasoning and serve with this super speedy tzatziki